ramadap/Community-Lifecycle/README.rst

 Input:
 User should code an input function that returns the time ordered triple (timestamp, node number, community number) for every invocation.
-Two samples functions are provided, one for gephi gexf format (input) and another (input_football), a CSV file with one line per snapshot, where position indicates node number and the value, the community it belongs to.
+Two sample functions are provided, one for gephi gexf format (input) and another (input_football) for a CSV file with one line per snapshot, where position indicates node number and the value, the community it belongs to.

 Output: